01Save That Soda Bottle

 Make sure that you punch through both the top and bottom portion of the bottle.
 Then, thread a piece of wire or string through the holes to serve as the handle for hanging.

 Wasps are attracted to the scent of the bait and fly into the bottle opening to get to it.
 Once inside the bottle, they crawl down through the narrow opening, can't figure out how to get back through it and eventually die, drowning in the liquid if it is present.

 08Tips and Cautions

-Remove dead wasps from the trap regularly, and rebait the bottle at least once a week so that you continue to attract wasps.
+Check for any live wasps, and then remove dead wasps from the trap regularly, and rebait the bottle at least once a week so that you continue to attract wasps.
 Always exercise care when dealing with wasps, and avoid contact if you're allergic.